 Determine the Account You Want

 There are many types of deposit accounts available at banks.
-But chances are you’d like a checking account and savings account.
-While a checking account will make it easier for you to get paid and pay bills and others, a savings account can be a great place for your emergency fund or long-term financial goals.
+But chances are you’d like a checking account with a debit card and savings account.
+While a checking account will make getting paid and paying bills easier, a savings account can be a great place for your emergency fund or long-term financial goals.

 Other types of accounts you might want to explore include money market accounts, holiday savings accounts, and certificates of deposits (CDs).
 Some banks even offer loan products, like mortgages, car loans, and personal loans.